AbdassalamAhmad/customer_subscription_prediction/README.md

 I used this [repo](https://github.com/nindate/ml-zoomcamp-exercises/blob/main/how-to-use-pythonanywhere.md) from this amzing guy [nindate](https://github.com/nindate) to deploy my app to pythonanywhere.

-## The project in details
+## The project in details (Steps to Make Similar Predictions Project)
 Most of the magic happened in [main_notebook.ipynb](https://github.com/AbdassalamAhmad/customer_subscribtion_prediction/blob/main/main_notebook.ipynb) where I did the following:
 1. Data Preparation.
 2. Exploratory data analysis (EDA)
     - Explore our data more.